-63. As Syngenta knows, nothing about USDA deregulation requires a developer such as Syngenta to commercialize.

-- 64. Responsible practice dictated Syngenta obtain import approval from key market countries before commercialization (or at minimum, before first planting).
-See, e.g., BIO Product Launch Stewardship, December 10, 2009, at p.4. - 65.
-As early as 2009, Syngenta acknowledged that China was a key export country. - 66.
+- 61. As Syngenta knows, nothing about USDA deregulation requires a developer such as Syngenta to commercialize. - 62.
+Responsible practice dictated Syngenta obtain import approval from key market countries before commercialization (or at minimum, before first planting).
+See, e.g., BIO Product Launch Stewardship, December 10, 2009, at p.4. - 63.
+As early as 2009, Syngenta acknowledged that China was a key export country. - 64.
 In a presentation to the NGFA in 2010, Syngenta listed China as among "key import approvals" it was or would be seeking.
-See Powerpoint titled "2010 Syngenta Pipeline," Presentation to the National Grain and Feed Association. - 67.
-Syngenta, however, knew well that it would not have import approval from China for the 2011 crop year. - 68.
-The typical time period for import approval from China at that time was approximately 2-3 years. - 69.
-Syngenta was not even projecting approval from China for the 2011 crop year but rather, was hoping for approval by the 2012 crop year. - 70.
-Syngenta privately planned from the outset to commercialize Viptera with or without China's regulatory approval, notwithstanding the commitments it had made to stakeholders and industry participants not to commercialize genetically modified traits until after approval from key export markets. - 71.
-Syngenta commercialized Viptera for the 2011 growing season despite the lack of regulatory approval from China, and despite Syngenta's knowledge that China was a key (and growing) export market for U.S. corn. - 72.
-Syngenta did not disclose these facts to Plaintiffs, the Minnesota class, or growers that purchase Viptera, despite knowing that the failure to obtain regulatory approval in China would have significant impact on the crops and/or property of all corn farmers, including those who did not purchase or plant Viptera, including the Plaintiffs and members of the Minnesota class.
+See Powerpoint titled "2010 Syngenta Pipeline," Presentation to the National Grain and Feed Association. - 65.
+Syngenta, however, knew well that it would not have import approval from China for the 2011 crop year. - 66.
+The typical time period for import approval from China at that time was approximately 2-3 years. - 67.
+Syngenta was not even projecting approval from China for the 2011 crop year but rather, was hoping for approval by the 2012 crop year.

-- 73. Syngenta was well aware in 2010 of the strong likelihood that China would be a significant import market by 2011. - 74.
+- 68. Syngenta privately planned from the outset to commercialize Viptera with or without China's regulatory approval, notwithstanding the commitments it had made to stakeholders and industry participants not to commercialize genetically modified traits until after approval from key export markets. - 69.
+Syngenta commercialized Viptera for the 2011 growing season despite the lack of regulatory approval from China, and despite Syngenta's knowledge that China was a key (and growing) export market for U.S. corn. - 70.
+Syngenta did not disclose these facts to Producers or Non-Producers. - 71.
+Syngenta was well aware in 2010 of the strong likelihood that China would be a significant import market by 2011. - 72.
 It was well known at least by August 2010 that China was an important and growing export market for US corn.
 As reflected in a trade publication at the time: